munin-monitoring/munin/doc/master/index.rst

 ====

 The munin master is responsible for gathering data from munin nodes.
-It stores this data in RRD, and graphs them on request.
+It stores this data in RRD [#]_. files, and graphs them on request.
+It also checks wether the fetched values fell below or go over specific threshholds (warning, critical) and will send alerts if this happens and the administrator configured it to do so.

+.. [#] RRDtool (acronym for round-robin database tool) aims to handle time-series data like network bandwidth, temperatures, CPU load, etc. The data are stored in a round-robin database (circular buffer), thus the system storage footprint remains constant over time.
+Source Wikipedia: http://en.wikipedia.org/wiki/RRDtool

 Components
 ==========